wutu/pimatic-mqtt/README.md

 ## To Do

-- [ ] Reflecting external condition for buttons
+- [ ] Reflecting external condition for buttons and dimmer
 - [ ] QoS
 - [ ] Processing json string in payload
-- [x] Make payload configurable for all device
+- [ ] Make payload configurable for all device
 - [x] Buttons Device
-- [ ] Configurable PWM range for Dimmer
+- [x] Configurable PWM range for Dimmer
 - [ ] Configurable CIE1931 correction for Dimmer
 - [ ] Support for more then one Broker
 - [ ] Sending all variables from Pimatic to Broker/s